In this article

 Where:

-RS is the average gain divided by the average loss over a given period, typically 14 days.
+RS represents the average gain divided by the average loss, usually calculated over a 14-day period.

-For example, if a stock has risen consistently over 14 days, the RSI value will approach 70, indicating that it might be overbought.
-Conversely, if the stock falls, the RSI value will drop closer to 30, signalling a possible oversold situation on the market.
+To illustrate: should a stock rise consistently for 14 days, its RSI value would likely approach 70, which suggests it might be overbought.
+If the stock instead falls, the RSI value would drop towards 30, signalling a potentially oversold market condition.

 RSI indicator on a chart